What’s an epigenome?

 “Fortunately,” Dr. Hansen reassures, “we are learning more and more every day about how these polymorphisms affect our physiology, allowing us to adapt our lifestyle to compensate.
 We can avoid problems and increase benefits with an understanding of our genome.
 You can map your entire genome with a simple swab of saliva and we can use the raw data to run reports on your polymorphisms.
 This can be an overwhelming amount of data – very difficult to process – so our team at HHS will review the results with you and help you understand what steps to take.
 If you are already a patient at HHS, we will seamlessly integrate this information into your care plan.”

 Even more good news: You can map your entire genome for around $100 and it only needs to be mapped once!
 After the HHS has it on file, the team can keep your reports and recommendations up to date with the latest developments in polymorphism research.

-So don't delay!
+So don’t delay!
 The sooner you map your genome, the sooner you can take advantage of tailoring your healthcare to your exact genetic needs.
-Give us a call at 210-460-6264 for how to get started.
+Give us a call at 210-460-6264 (or text at 210-646-4467) for how to get started.